netom/satispy/README.md

 How it works
 ------------

-You need a minisat and numpy to be installed on your machine for this to work.
+You need a SAT solver and numpy to be installed on your machine for this to work.

 Let's see an example: